Narberth, Pembrokeshire, South West Wales

 18th-century country house.
 Once derelict and overgrown, today a 20

-the pretty seaside town of Tenby and a good base to explore the
+minutes drive from the pretty seaside town of Tenby and a good base

-stunning Pembrokeshire coast.
-Once here, you can look out across
+to explore the stunning Pembrokeshire coast.
+Once here, you can

 Calm interior design rules the main house but Neil's taste for collecting art adds colour - expect pictures from Vietnam to Brazil - and none of it jars.
 Candles and crackling fires light up the cosy dining room at night, and the food is sublime.
 During the day make sure you pop into Narberth.
 Out in the wilds, who would have thought you'd find this small market town with its cafe culture, boutique shops and tasty Spanish deli.
 You can see why the owners had to take this place on.
 It's enchanting.